SylviBlossom/LC-CustomWormTiming/README.md

-# TemplateMod
+# Custom Worm Timing
-A template for a BepInEx 5 Plugin, using the correct .csproj configuration for Lethal Company modding
+Modify the time it can take for the Earth Leviathan to emerge.